scottyw/avalunche/README.md

     host = 0.0.0.0

+In Puppet Enterprise, you can configure this in the PE PuppetDB group as the `listen_address` parameter and then running puppet.

 If you're happy to edit the source you have some more options, which are listed at the top of the core namespace:

     (def average-events-per-report 50)    ; On average, if a report is not unchanged it will have this many events